-Update on January 14th: over one-quarter of the way, 24 villages down, 61 to go.
+Update on March 8th: over two thirds of the way there, 61 villages down, 27 to go.

 This summer I set out on a 73 Villages by Bike challenge wherein I visited 73 villages in the Alpes-Maritimes department on my bike.
 I’d actually done the same thing several years ago (from 2004 to 2013).
 This time around I was able to do it in four months instead of nine years!
 The villages were from a book called Vu du Ciel: Villages – Des Alpes-Maritimes et du Var (you can find it in many bookstores in France and on amazon.fr).
 But here’s the thing: I have no idea how these 73 villages were chosen.
 Certainly many of them are among the best villages in the department, but, as I noted in my original article, there are many, many more that are just as beautiful (Biot, Gorbio and Bonson, anyone?).

 So… I went to Wikipedia and got a list of every “commune” in the Alpes-Maritimes department, of which there are officially 163.
 French communes are analogous to civil townships and incorporated municipalities in the United States.
 Last time I also visited five villages that aren’t on this list (one was actually in the Var and four were too small be considred communes).
 That leaves 95 villages, towns and cities from the official list that I didn’t visit on my first challenge.
-I put together a list of everywhere that I still had to go and then took out the ten biggest cities in the department (Antibes, Cagnes-sur-Mer, Cannes, le Cannet, Grasse, Mandelieu-La Napoule, Menton, Nice, Saint-Laurent-du-Var and Vallauris).
+I put together a list of everywhere that I still had to go and then took out the eight biggest cities in the department (Antibes, Cagnes-sur-Mer, Cannes, Grasse, Mandelieu-La Napoule, Menton, Nice and Saint-Laurent-du-Var).
 I’ve ridden through these large cities countless times and I didn’t feel a need to include them on this challenge.
-That brought the count down to 85.
+That brought the count down to 87.
+I snuck in one village in the Alpes-de-Haute-Provence department (Sausses) because it lies right on one of the routes.
 And a new challenge.

 So, here I go again.
 I’m starting this challenge at the beginning of December, so it is definitely going to take a bit longer to complete than the last one.
 The winter months will make it difficult and/or impossible to visit a lot of the villages in the mountains of the northern part of the department.
 But, there are quite a few down here in the south so I should be able to get a lot done while I wait for the spring and summer months to return.
 Some of these villages are among my favorites in the area, including Gattières, Puget-Théniers, Guillaumes, Saint-Jean-Cap-Ferrat and Tourette-du-Château.
 In truth I probably went through more than half of these villages on the 73 Villages challenge.
 But, since they weren’t part of the official itineray, I’m going back again.